 Just as pre-law students, they have to read and interpret legal statutes and documents.
 Real estate agents also need strong verbal communication skills to explain legal issues to clients.
 Through persuasive discourse, agents negotiate with other agents and customers about the viability of proposals.
 Of course, drafting specifics on an agreement also requires attention to detail.

-With today’s technological advancements, the profession of a librarian has progressed in terms of technical responsibilities.
+Top 6 Jobs You Can Get With a Legal Studies degree with today’s technological advancements, the profession of a librarian has progressed in terms of technical responsibilities.
 Cloud applications have increased the need for a more organized, secure and scalable database that can be updated as new cases occur.

 The career of a Law Librarian requires extensive knowledge of legal publications in terms of being able to retrieve and file them in an organized manner.
 In addition to managing a law library and keeping up with the budget and being an information hub for legal resources, the Law Librarian oftentimes is responsible for conducting extensive research for different levels of the law including, but not limited to legislative history, news and media, business intelligence and more.
 As a Law Librarian, you can find yourself working in a university, law firm, or for the government.